jedisct1/libsodium-doc/secret-key_cryptography/encrypted-messages.md

 `Hk(message_counter||len(ad)||ad||message)`, with `message_counter` having a
 fixed length.

-`Hk` is a secure PRF or a keyed hash function safe against length-extension attacks, such as the one provided by `crypto_generichash()`.
+`Hk` must be non-deterministic.
+It can a secure PRF or a *keyed* hash function safe against length-extension attacks, such as the one provided by `crypto_generichash()` with a non-null key.

 `ad` is optional, additional data, and `len(ad)` represents its name encoded as a fixed-length byte sequence.